Which Pro Screenwriting Software To Choose

 So what makes Final Draft so great?
 First of all, the features.
 Every modern version of Final Draft has the following features:

 • Easy Formatting.
-With a few common keystrokes (like TAB and ENTER), Final Draft automatically formats your script to the industry standard as you write down the page.
+With a few common keystrokes (like TAB and ENTER), Final Draft automatically formats your script to the industry standard as you write on the page.

 • Title Page.
 Final Draft offers a variety of industry-standard formatted templates that you can use to write your title page – and get creative with custom fonts thanks to another feature, Unicode Support.